andywillis/blog/src/data/journal.md

 * Vue
 * Svelte

 So I decided to side-step the multi-page process on the journal for a moment and take a look at Vue and Svelte.
-Vue is slighter younger than React, and Svelte - the baby - arriving in 2016.
+Vue is slighter younger than React with Svelte - the baby - arriving in 2016.
 I'd wanted to work with them for a while but never really had a good plan or project in which to use them.
-But as a way to introduce myself to their component systems, and understand their basic feature-set, the Journal was ideal.
+But as a way to introduce myself to their component systems, and understand their basic feature-set, incorporating them into the journal was ideal.

 The groundwork for introducing them was simple.
 Similarly to the vanilla JS and Preact component systems they would take advantage of the global CSS so it's really just a matter of changing the syntax of either the Preact or vanilla systems to their syntax.